Temario Rivera Explained

 Patently Marxist and combining Philippine elite historiography, his analysis in Landlords and Capitalists implicitly accepted the theoretical line of semi-feudal and semi-colonial of the Philippine revolutionary left, demonstrating that the social structure and economic topography of the Philippines is exhibiting hybrid features of capitalism and feudalism.
 The hybridity of this socio-economic architecture in a context of a weak state formation often captive by robust traditional social forces (clans, families) has caused and sustained the inequitable distribution of economic and political power in the Philippine society (described by Walden Bello as an "immobile class structure that is one of the worst in Asia")[2] [3] and the harnessing of democratic efforts towards patently conservative objectives such as obstructionist policies on land reform, inadequate social service, and anti-labor inclination among others.
 Rivera also faulted this unique feature for the continuing developmental morass that afflicts the Philippines, despite the fact that most of its neighbors in the Southeast Asian region have significantly achieved substantive development as newly industrialized economies.

-Currently residing in Japan, he is professor of comparative politics at the International Christian University in Tokyo.
-He has also served as the editor in chief of the Philippine Political Science Journal since 1993.
+Temario later lived in Japan, where he was a professor of comparative politics at the International Christian University in Tokyo.
+He also served as the editor in chief of the Philippine Political Science Journal[1] since 1993.

 External links